Contributors: Hjax, catbomb, Lussless

 Late Race Terrain Skills

-The best acceleration skills are ones that have conditions that force proper activation timing.
-For example, Seiun Sky's Angling and Scheming activates on any late-race corner while in first place.
-As long as the Final Leg of the track starts on a corner, the skill will proc at the perfect timing.
+The best Acceleration Skills are ones that have Conditions which force proper Activation timing.
+For example, Seiun Sky's Angling and Scheming activates on the first late-race Corner while in first place.
+As long as the Final Leg of the Track starts on a Corner, the Skill will activate at the perfect time.

 Final Corner